« Back to Spotlights

 Great Estates Garden & Landscape Weekends

 Explore the gardens and landscapes of Dutchess County’s Great Estates along the Hudson River.
 Experience the outdoor beauty of these estates from the Revolutionary War, the Gilded Age, and the World War II eras on your own or attend an outdoor event!
-Don't miss the Great Estates Garden & Landscape Weekend August 12-13, 2023.
+Don't miss the Great Estates Garden & Landscape Weekends June 15-16 and August 3-4, 2024.
 Find details of what each site is offering below and check back as additional events and details continue to be added!

 Wilderstein Historic Site building facade